 Have you ever sliced a sliver of a layer cake for “just a sample?”
 That’s my M.O.
 But usually, I go back for another taste, and then another.
-I would have been better off taking a normal sized slice!
+I would have been better off taking a normal-sized slice!
 At least with a cupcake, I know when to stop!
 So when I signed up to host this month’s Progressive Eats, I chose the theme of making a dish in a muffin tin.

-I went the obvious route with these cocoa cupcakes, though mini bacon wrapped meatloaves were strong contender.
+I went the obvious route with these cocoa cupcakes, though mini bacon-wrapped meatloaves were a strong contender.
 I use my muffin tins for the obvious sweet treats, but I’ve also made mini quiches and now I want to try some of the terrific dishes my blogger buddies have shared today.
 Scroll down and check them out.
 Have you ever created anything out of the ordinary in your muffin tin?